Troubleshoot data plane registration

 Work through the following steps in order to isolate the cause.

-Step 1: Verify Commander is running
+Step 1: Verify the deployment orchestrator is running

 $kubectl get pods -n <data-plane-namespace> -l component=commander